tianjianl/tianjianl/README.md

 ### Hi there 👋
 My name is Tianjian Li.
 Currently in Beijing working as an intern in Baidu Maps.

-My research interests mainly concern representation learning in graphs,
-especially using graph neural networks to enhance the performace of traffic planning and forcasting models.
+My research interests mainly concern representation learning in graphs, both homogeneous and heterogeneous ones especially using graph neural networks to enhance the performace of traffic planning and forcasting models.